staystrap/brisbane/b_places_to_stay.md

 of this type take place here.

 On homestays: Homestays are an easy way to have bed under a dry roof in Australia.
 Everything depends on the type of hostfamily you are with.
-Some force you to be there for dinner at 7 p.m., while others don't.
+Some may want you to be there for dinner at 7 p.m., while others don't.

+**Toowong** is a good are to live if you like going out and are a people person.
+This area offers reasonably cheap housing, a lively neighborhood, good connection to trains and CityCats, and is the suburb next to St. Lucia, where the University Of Queensland is located.